MaelDore/deepSTRAPP/cran-comments.md

 Most time-consuming steps have been shortened using pre-computed data, which account for the package size, but some functions (e.g., plotting) inherently require longer runtimes that cannot be further reduced.

-* Note 4:

-checking for future file timestamps ...
-NOTE unable to verify current time

-* Note 5:

-checking for non-standard things in the check directory ...
-NOTE Found the following files/directories:
-    'deepSTRAPP-manual.tex

-This file is not present in the directory.
-This is a consequence of the failure to produce the Latex manual.